Stockport Central Library: Building

 It was built by Bradshaw, Gass & Hope, one of a series of libraries built on the strength of their design for Bolton Library.
 The library is of red brick and Portland stone, in the Edwardian Baroque style complete with prominent corner dome with a tall finial.
 The entrance is offset by one bay along the Wellington Road South elevation.
 This too is flanked by banded brick pilasters, and surmounted by heavy stone carvings.
 This and a symmetrically matching bay has a tall arched window, cornice and cartouche in the frieze.
 In between is a five-window range with an attic storey with small windows.
 A rusticated basement takes advantage of the fall of the land; the elevation to St Petersgate is broadly similar to the Wellington Street South elevation but with basement windows.

 The ground floor library has arcades and a glazed dome supported by Ionic columns, with stained glass windows with the names of writers.
 It has been locally listed, as Building 473.

 Facilities

-As of 2015 it functions as a reference library, a family history centre and a lending library six days a week on reduced hours, closing at 5.00pm on Wednesday and Thursday, and 4.00 on a Saturday but maintaining its service to 7.00pm on the other days.
+As of 2015 it functioned as a reference library, a family history centre and a lending library six days a week on reduced hours, closing at 5.00pm on Wednesday and Thursday, and 4.00 on a Saturday but maintaining its service to 7.00pm on the other days.